 When you first click on EyeBuyDirect’s site it’s a very similar experience to walking into a cut-price supermarket.
 The signage is plain and a little dated, the range isn’t exactly what you came in for, but the prices.
 Oh boy, the prices.
 In a few strokes of our mouse we found a pair of frames that made us think “You know what, they’d do.”
 They cost $16.

-When I added top-of-the-range progressive lenses (very much this year’s en vogue lens and way beyond our meagre requirements) it took the total up to $85.
+When we added top-of-the-range progressive lenses (very much this year’s en vogue lens and way beyond our meagre requirements) it took the total up to $85.
 There’s no doubt this is good value.
 If you’re at all frugal there’s a lot here to enjoy.

 Online glasses sellers love their charitable donations.
 Buy A Pair Give A Pair is the gold standard and by far the most common scheme.
 EyeBuyDirect have a mission to send 2.5 billion (yes billion) pairs, which is one for everyone in the world who needs it.
 So far, it’s managed 650,000.